nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![banana note 1](images/add_note1_to_banana.png)

 ### Deleting note(s) from stock: `notedelete`
-Deletes a note, specified by the note's index, from the stock specified by its serial number..
+Deletes a note, specified by the note's index, from the stock specified by its serial number.
 * Required fields:
     1. Serial number of stock
     2. Note index of note to delete